rahmanidashti/FairRecSys/README.md

 ## How to Run?

 ## Results
 Due to space limitations we add the results on the Epinions and Last.fm datasets into the paper.
-However, we add the final results of all datasets into the <a href="./tables">`tables`</a> folder accroding to each user grouping method.
-Table
+However, we add the final results of all datasets into the <a href="./tables">`tables`</a> folder accroding to each user grouping method (i.e., interactions and popular consumption).
+There, we have two folders, `5` and `20` for user grouping based on interactions and popular consumption, respectively.

 ## Team
 <a href=#>Hossein A. Rahmani</a>, Wen Intelligence Group, UCL